 Hence, in our case,

-In the last step of inequality~\eqref{eq:mix1}, we applied Fubini's theorem and the bound~\eqref{eq:intdeg} to the fluxes containing commutation only with Killing vectorfields in the exterior region (notice that all the corresponding integrals are on the exterior region).
+In the last step of inequality~\eqref{eq:mix1}, we applied Fubini's theorem and the bound~\eqref{eq:intdeg} on fluxes containing commutation only with Killing vector fields in the exterior region (notice that all the corresponding integrals are on the exterior region).
 We now denote

 In these conditions, we obtain:

 Dividing the previous inequality by ${s}_2 - {s}_1$ and taking the limit ${s}_2 \to {s}_1$, we get the following differential inequality for $F$

 which is